ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 2 - Yabancı Dil II - Sorular.md

     - D-) goes
     - E-) lives
     <hr />
-1. Our ................. was so large that we paid extra money for the campsite.&nbsp;<br />
+1. Our ................. was so large that we paid extra money for the campsite. <br />
-<strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?&nbsp;</strong>
+<strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir? </strong>
     - A-) trekking
     - B-) forest
     - C-) wood